bclinkinbeard/Georgia/report.md

 # Subtraction Isn't a Growth Model

-Student academic growth is a concept that almost everyone thinks they understand.
-However, when details about the student "growth model" emerge reactions range from general confusion to frustration: __Why does something so simple have to be made so complicated?__ In reality, student academic growth is slightly more complicated than most people think but much less complicated than much of what's written about it would lead one to believe.
+Student academic growth is a topic that almost everyone thinks they understand.
+Growth and change are familiar concepts to all parents, especially as they relate to increases in the height and weight of children.
+However, when details about a student academic "growth model" emerge reactions often range from general confusion to
+frustration: __Why does something so simple have to be made so complicated?__ In reality, student academic growth is slightly more complicated than most people think but much less complicated than much of what's written about it would lead one to believe.
 A simple 5th grade story problem helps to illustrate this point.

 ## A Tale of Two High Jumpers

 The story problem is drawn from a situation outside of education where we are asked to consider the improvement in personal best high jumps for two high jumpers, Anna and Judy.
 Anna is a novice higher jumper and Judy is a world class competitor.
 In 2015 Anna’s best jump was 3 feet 6 inches whereas Judy's was 6 feet 7 inches.
-The following season Anna improved to 4 feet and Judy to 6 feet 9 inches.
+During following 2016 season Anna improved to 4 feet and Judy to 6 feet 9 inches.
 The following figure illustrates the high jump data for the two jumpers.

 ![](https://raw.githubusercontent.com/Literasee/Georgia/master/Figures/high_jump_figure.png "Improvement for two high jumpers")